Instructional Faculty (Non-Tenure-Track) Promotion

 EVPP office sends notifications to candidates of president's and executive vice president and provost's approval of departmental recommendations for promotion.

 Throughout the promotion review process, the Instructional Faculty Promotion Review form must accompany the dossier.
 This form has been sent to the deans, chairs, and directors.
-Click here to download the form (Updated 09182019) [Excel]
+Click here to download the form.

 Only certain materials from the promotion packet are submitted to the executive vice president and provost and the president for their review.
 For a list of these materials, scroll down toward the bottom of the page.

-Information regarding Group II faculty definition, hiring, and promotion may be found in the Ohio University Faculty Handbook.
-An excerpt from the handbook regarding promotion for instructional faculty is copied below.
+Information regarding instructional faculty definition, hiring, and promotion may be found in the Ohio University Faculty Handbook.

 Instruction Faculty Promotion